 PSE&G's Energy Check for Multi-family program offers a no cost on-site energy efficiency assessment and installation of energy-saving products at no cost in units and common areas to help you and your tenants reduce energy use.
 Energy-saving measures may include the following items:

 Taking advantage of PSE&G's Energy Check for Multi-family program is a great way to start lowering operating costs and increasing your property's value.
 You and your tenants can start saving energy from the moment the products are installed.
-You will get tips from our professional advisors on energy-efficient products.
+You will get tips from our professional advisers on energy-efficient products.

 There is no cost to the property manager or tenants for participating in Energy Check for Multi-family.